Why do so many spies want Gina Haspel to run the CIA? It's a secret

 She helped run the CIA's operations arm and was the station chief in London before being promoted to deputy director of the agency under Mike Pompeo.
 After Pompeo was confirmed as secretary of state, Haspel became acting CIA director.

-Friends say Haspel, who is unmarried, has devoted herself to a series of demanding jobs.
+Friends say Haspel, 61, has devoted herself to a series of demanding jobs.

 The circulation of bland job titles and favorable stories, in the absence of any information about intelligence misjudgments or operations gone wrong, has rankled critics who say the CIA has mounted a propaganda operation to boost Haspel's chances.

-"There's been selectively declassification of her record, and there's been a public influence campaign," Wyden said.
+"There's been selective declassification of her record, and there's been a public influence campaign," Wyden said.

 "This lack of transparency for the American people about someone nominated for a cabinet-level position is unacceptable," Sen. Mark Warner of Virginia, ranking Democrat on the Senate Intelligence Committee, said in a letter Monday.